 You can also join forums for CAD designers.
 Many have boards for job listings, so you can peruse a new section of available jobs.

 As beneficial as these other websites can be for finding work, a site all your own can help you find jobs without having to pay for the privilege.
 While some websites are free, others will take a percentage of the money you charge or ask for money in other ways.
 They are businesses also, after all.

-Not only does a well-developed website give you a steady flow of jobs without having to pay a commission for it, it also gives you a place to showcase your previously completed work so that you can show interested clients your abilities.
+A well-developed website gives you a steady flow of jobs without paying a commission and a place to showcase your previously completed work to show interested clients your abilities.

 A website helps give you an air of professionalism, which a borrowed site can’t do.
-If you are serious about freelancing at all, a website for your work is a must.
+If you are serious about freelancing, a website for your work is necessary.

 Common mistakes made by freelance CAD designers

 Going out on your own as a freelancer is liberating, but it does come with its share of problems.
-However, most of these problems can be avoided with just a little common sense.
+However, these problems can be avoided with common sense.
 Here are a few common issues to look out for.

 ✘ Blowing off deadlines